Berlin-Kobayashi/martialarts-tracker/README.md

 ## TODOs
  - cover current code by unit tests and use TDD from now on
  - add time to training unit
- - add technique
- - add exercise
- - add method
+ - add service to add a complete training unit including new techniques etc